-Other types of stream-oriented measurements use datagrams to simulate TCP flows or to quickly saturate the network.
-We make the distinction that if the aggregate behavior of the (connectionless) flow is considered, then this measurement technique is stream-oriented.
+Other types of stream-oriented measurements use datagrams to investigate the achievable bandwidth for UDP-based protocols and to simulate TCP flows or to quickly saturate the network.
+We make the distinction that if the aggregate behaviour of the (connectionless) flow is considered, then this measurement technique is stream-oriented.
 This most correctly models UDP-based bulk transfer utilities and "streaming" applications as well.

-So, a stream of suitably spaced UDP packets can be transmitted and the amount of data received and the time taken to receive that data measured at the destination.
-The spacing could be regular or follow a Poisson distribution, provided that the average generated packet rate does not exceed the transmission capability of the NIC used.
-If this were the case, packets could be queued or even lost in the sending operating system, distorting the sequence presented to the network.
+A stream of suitably spaced UDP packets can be transmitted and the amount of data received and the time taken to receive that data measured at the destination, several tools do this including iperf and UDPmon [39].
+The spacing could be regular or follow a Poisson distribution, provided that the average generated packet rate does not exceed the transmission capability of the network interface card, NIC, used.
+If the NIC is the bottleneck, packets could be queued or even lost in the sending operating system, distorting the sequence presented to the network.
 Recording the time to transmit the data may only observe the time to move data from user space to the kernel, not the time to send it over the network.